FASNY provides students with a full well-being team including:

 A speech therapist works with the students of all three campuses.

 Various structures are offered on our premises after school, from one-on-one tutoring, to homework help, to supervised studies.
 The offerings vary according to the student's grade level and required level of support.
 These structures are currently not available because of the covid pandemic.

-- A three-tiered approach ensures students move from beginner level through native-like fluency while reaping the benefits of the American education system.
+A three-tiered approach ensures students move from beginner level through native-like fluency while reaping the benefits of the American education system.
 Students who are not fluent in English are taught the American curriculum in smaller groups, with an emphasis on language acquisition.

 In the Lower School, the push-in/pull-out system allows a tailored approach to the acquisition of French linguistic skills:

-- Push-in: A second teacher comes into the classroom during certain French language arts classes.
+Push-in: A second teacher comes into the classroom during certain French language arts classes.

-- Pull-out: Small groups of students work separately with a teacher on specific skills during certain French language arts classes.
+Pull-out: Small groups of students work separately with a teacher on specific skills during certain French language arts classes.

-- A French speech therapist provides personalized support to our students.
+A French speech therapist provides personalized support to our students.